 - You should have no contact with any other resident and minimal contact with care home staff.

-- Staff may ask you some questions about your own health and any potential contact you may have had with coronavirus before you can enter.
+- Staff may ask you questions about your own health and any potential contact you may have had with coronavirus before you can enter.

 If you need help contacting a care provider, search for their details on our Care Services Directory.